Webpage performance notes

 To summarize the mechanisms, HTTP 1.0 has:

-• Expires:
+• Expires: - unconditional caching

 HTTP 1.1 has:

-• Last-Modified: and If-Modified-Since:, (like HTTP 1.0)
+• Last-Modified: and If-Modified-Since: (like HTTP 1.0)

 • Expires: (like 1.0)

-• expirations changes
+• expiration changes

 • how important stale-based re-checks are to serving cached content